i-dipanshu/kubernetes-the-hard-way/docs/02-compute-resources.md

 ### 2. SSH Using SSH Client Tools

-Use your favourite SSH Terminal tool (putty).
+Use your favorite SSH Terminal tool (putty).

 Use the above IP addresses.
 Username and password based SSH is disabled by default.
 Vagrant generates a private key for each of these VMs.
 It is placed under the .vagrant folder (in the directory you ran the `vagrant up` command from) at the below path for each VM: